-This part of the exam will cover a 50-book reading list that encompasses the five fields.
-The goal of this part is to test the student’s familiarity with indispensable works in the five fields.
+This part of the exam will cover a 50-book reading list that encompasses the 5 fields.
+The goal of this part is to test the student’s understanding of some of the most indispensable works in each one of the five fields.

-This portion of the general examination will be in the student’s area of specialization.
-It will be taken in the month of September (before classes begin) in the fifth semester of enrollment.
-The exam will be split over two days with a day’s break between the two testing days.
+This portion of the General Examination will be in the student’s area of specialization.
+It will be taken in the month of January in the fifth semester of enrollment.

-The exam will be based on a tailor-made list devised by the student in consultation with the two faculty members.
+The field statement will be based on a tailor-made list devised by the student in consultation with the two faculty members.
 The list’s final version, approved and signed by the two faculty members, must be submitted by the student to the DGS and the Graduate Administrator by August 30 of the second year.

 It is expected that the list will include at least 50 entries.
 The list should be divided into sections (e.g., theoretical, critical, historiographic, and/or archival sources).
 The number and content of the sections will depend on the field of specialization and the topic of the dissertation.
 All these sections will be relevant to the field statement’s preparation.

-Each answer to Part I and to Part II of the general examination will be read by two faculty members, who should agree on a grade for each question and a global grade for the entire examination.
-The faculty readers will communicate these grades to the DGS and the graduate administrator.
+Field statements corresponding to Part II of the general examination will be read by two faculty members (likely student’s committee), who should agree on a grade for each question and a global grade for the entire examination.
+These should be communicated to the DGS and the Graduate Administrator.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes all parts of the general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that the following requirements are met:

-Students are normally appointed as assistants in instruction (AIs) as part of their overall support package.
+Students are normally appointed as assistants in instruction (AIs) at some point during their program of study.
 The classroom experience is of great value for the development of teaching skills.
 The success of our department in placing its graduates is closely linked to their training and experience in this essential professional activity.

-Graduate students’ teaching assignments are based on previous course evaluations, seniority, appropriateness of field, number of incompletes, and the discretion of the professor in charge of the course.
+Graduate students will be assigned to teach specific courses based on previous course evaluations, seniority, appropriateness of field, number of incompletes, and the discretion of the professor in charge of the course.
 This applies to all levels of teaching, from language courses to precepts.

 Students will teach during the fall semesters of their second, third, and fourth years (five to six hours of elementary or advanced language or literary instruction).
 This will give them time to concentrate on their graduate seminars in their first year, and will also relieve the pressure during the fourth semester, when they will be preparing for their general examinations.

-Besides language teaching, graduate students may have the opportunity to teach discussion sections (precepts) in literature courses or assist faculty with the teaching of summer study abroad courses or Global Seminars.
-If circumstances permit and a student’s area of study is closely aligned to a course, the student may be invited by a faculty member to teach a precept, and in such cases the following policies will apply:
+Besides language teaching, graduate students may have the opportunity to teach in precepts (discussion sections) in literature/culture courses or assist faculty with the teaching of summer study abroad courses or Global Seminars.
+If circumstances permit and a student’s area of study is closely aligned to a course, a student may be invited by a faculty member to teach a precept, and in such unique cases the following policies will apply:

-(The department may elect to provide other forms of support fulfilling the teaching requirement, e.g., languages tables or tutoring in lieu of teaching when necessary.
+The department may elect to provide other forms of support in fulfilling the teaching requirement, e.g., languages tables or tutoring in lieu of teaching when necessary.

 While these teaching evaluations are confidential and will not be communicated verbatim to a prospective employer, it should be remembered that teaching is an essential part of the student’s training, and the department is usually asked to comment on the student’s teaching performance.

-The articulation of the dissertation topic and the methodology that will be employed in its writing will be made to the faculty in January of the third year, at the end of the fifth semester, in a 20-minute presentation.
-It will consist of (1) a detailed oral presentation of the dissertation topic in the language in which the dissertation will be written, and (2) an examination by the faculty on this proposal and its implications.
+The articulation of the dissertation topic and the methodology that will be employed in its writing will be made to the faculty in May (after Dean's Date) of the third year, at the end of the sixth semester, in a 20-minute presentation.
+It will consist of: (1) a detailed oral presentation of the dissertation topic in the language in which the dissertation will be written, and (2) an examination by the faculty on this proposal and its implications.
 The faculty will make suggestions to the student, either approving the proposal as it stands, or requesting revision and resubmission.
-(At this time, the Department may also decide to grant a terminal master's degree.)
+(At this time, the department may also decide to grant the student a terminal Master's degree.)

-The student must submit a written version of the proposal to the Director of Graduate Studies (DGS) for transmission to the faculty no later than one week before the public presentation.
+The student must submit a written version of the proposal (double-spaced) to the Director of Graduate Studies (DGS) for transmission to the faculty no later than one week before the public presentation.
 This document must include an explanatory essay indicating what the thesis proposes to study and why it is important to the field.
-In addition, it should detail a chapter-by-chapter outline of the proposed thesis and include a substantial bibliography on the dissertation topic.
+In addition, it should detail a chapter-by-chapter outline of the proposed thesis and should include a substantial bibliography on the dissertation topic.
 The presentation should not be a mere summary of the written document—which faculty will already have read—but might explore the process of arriving at the project, methodological challenges and strategies, and analysis of some of the objects/texts/images to be analyzed in the project.
-The proposal must be double spaced in 12 point Times New Roman.
+The proposal must be double spaced and written in 12 point Times New Roman font.
 It should be no more than 15 to 20 pages, but may not exceed 20 pages (5,000 words), exclusive of the bibliography.
-Students must strictly adhere to this page limit.
+This page number limit is to be adhered to strictly.

-After the presentation of the proposal to the faculty, the Director of the Graduate Studies (DGS) will communicate the faculty’s comments to the student.
+After the public presentation of the proposal, the Director of the Graduate Studies (DGS) will communicate the faculty’s comments to the student.
 If judged unacceptable, the proposal may be revised and resubmitted one time only.

 In the fall of the fourth and fifth years, students writing their theses may participate in an informal series of meetings with faculty members to discuss aspects of dissertation research, writing, and structure.